 Donald Trump vs. Lord Mhoram

-I called Donald Trump Lord Foul during the Republican National Convention.
+I called Donald Trump Lord Foul during the Republican National Convention in 2016.
 The accuracy of my sardonic comparison strengthened with my recent reading of The Power that Preserves.
 Like Lord Foul of the Land, Trump is determined to undermine all the work that went before him.
 His only reasoning is the work was accomplished by someone that stoked his jealously.
 The entire Trump Presidency revolves around his focused despite for Barrack Obama.

 As a child, I wondered what it was the orcs in The Lord of The Rings, or the ur-viles and cavewights of the Land hated about the world they occupied.
 In these books, evil seems focused on desecration for destruction’s sake.
 Other motives are not clear.
 Rule of the landmass?
 Then why are they so intent on destroying the land they occupy.
 In The Power that Preserves, Lord Foul’s army and preternatural winter strips the Land of anything useful.
 Water is poisoned or frozen, crops and food are blighted or dead.
 The only thing supporting Foul’s army is his all-encompassing hate.

 In our world, Obama fought tooth and nail to recover the global economy from the desecration of Republican era economic policy.
 He succeeded despite the Republican’s best effort to stop him.
 Mitch McConnell started the Obama years with the mission to “make this President fail.”
 In the Trump years, sanctimony is high for old Mitch and “despite this President’s misgivings, I think we can all agree that we want the President to succeed.”